In 1935, owing to political unrest in the region, Jaques Samuel and his wife moved from Austria to London.

 In 1996 Terence Lewis was appointed Managing Director (formerly piano buyer at Harrods).
 The shop is completely refurbished and the business modernized – the staff are even given computers!

-Practice rooms are introduced starting with one (gradually increasing to sixteen in 2018).
+Practice rooms are introduced starting with one (gradually increasing to sixteen).

 The shop comes to life once again with hundreds of musicians passing through to use the rooms and facilities each day.